 Depending on Who You Talk To

 The differences between a town house and row house may be less evident depending on who you talk to.
-For example, Bostedo Appraisal Services of Pittsburgh states that there is no difference between the two, other than builder preference for marketing purposes.
 The Department of Housing and Urban Development, and state housing organizations that work with HUD, also may not distinguish between row houses and town houses.
 Forms for such government organizations use the two terms interchangeably under housing type categories.